AJDStudios/mini-project1-clock/README.md

-It's a clock ... that tells the time.
+For now tt's just a clock ... that tells the time.